Effaceurs/marketplace/README.md

 ## 1. Description
-Marketplace is a web-based application that levarege IAC apporoach to provision resources on different platforms by a simple click.
+Marketplace is a web-based application that leverage IAC approach  to provision resources on different platforms by a simple click.

 ## 2. Platforms:
 * Kubernetes